 - After spreading the coconut milk onto the crust, decorate with your fruit toppings as desired.

-- Cover the whole pizza with saran wrap and chill until set, probably at least overnight is best.
+- Cover the whole pizza with saran wrap and chill until set, at least several hours or overnight.

 Although there are a few more ingredients to the crust, this recipe really isn’t any more difficult than the original fruit pizza, and it’s just as pretty and every bit as delicious.
 Even the fruit pizza addict agrees!
 (There would be photos of him enjoying the fruits of my labours, but of course, he scarfed it much too quickly for a camera to capture the action.
 Next time I’ll use the sport setting.)